 Our Mission As expressions of God's healing love, witnessed through the ministry of Jesus, we are steadfast in serving all, especially those who are poor and vulnerable.
 Our Vision Health for a Better World.
 Our Values Compassion - Dignity - Justice - Excellence - Integrity

 Queen of the Valley Medical Center is an acute-care hospital founded in 1958 and located in Napa, California.
-The hospital has 208 licensed beds, more than 1204 caregivers (employees), and professional relationships with many local physicians.
+The hospital has 198 licensed beds, more than 1280 caregivers (employees), and professional relationships with many local physicians.
 Major programs and services offered to the community include acute rehabilitation, bariatric surgery, cancer, cardiac, emergency, maternity and infant care, neurosciences, and orthopedics.
-Synergy Health Club, a Providence owned facility offering fitness and studio classes, is located on the hospital's campus and Providence Prompt Care, an urgent care clinic, is located about a 10-minute drive from the hospital.